Tamilarasan-selvam-civilservices/Data-analytics/README.md

 * WHY: Behavior matters in teams
 * IMPACT: Better collaboration

-* Priority Score – Weight Justification (Business-Level Explanation)
+7.3 PRIORITY SCORE – Weight Justification (Business-Level Explanation)

 The Priority Score is designed to evaluate intern performance using a balanced and realistic corporate approach.
 Each parameter is assigned a weight based on its importance in real-world evaluation systems.